Helping The Hurt Attorney Blog

 Even if you call the police and get a report, you should still exchange information with everyone who was involved in the accident.

-Sometimes the other driver will tell you they don't want to get their insurance company involved, but you should still make a point of exchanging information.
+Sometimes the other driver will tell you they don't want to get their insurance company involved, but you should still make a point of asking who their insurance company is and exchanging information.

 Jot down the make, model, and tag number of their car, and make sure they have your information as well.